digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

    :width: 100%
    :alt: An example metrics dashboard

-See the `Grafana Documentation`_ for how to configure dashboards.
+See the `Grafana documentation <https://grafana.com/grafana/>`_ for how to configure dashboards.
 For information about which metrics are available, see the Metrics documentation in the Monitoring section of this user manual.

 Monitoring Choices
 ------------------